-- a member of a train's crew who is responsible for the safety and comfort of passengers and the cargo, and for coordinating th - 3. an apparatus using or applying mechanical power and having several parts - used to communicate with rail workers and warn the public of a train's actions - 6. a large natural elevation of the earth's surface rising abruptly from the surrounding level - 8. a person who comes to live permanently in a foreign country - 9. used to propel a steam locomotive and its attached cars - 10. a device that controls the speed of a train
+1. a member of a train's crew who is responsible for the safety and comfort of passengers and the cargo, and for coordinating th mechanical power and having several parts 4. used to communicate with rail workers and warn the public of a train's actions 6. a large natural elevation of the earth's surface rising abruptly from the surrounding level